The Salad I Always Come Back To

 Some meals arrive with intention.
 Others don’t need it.

-This is the latter—quiet, composed, and built on proportion rather than effort.
+This is one of the latter—quiet, composed, and built on proportion rather than effort.

-White beans, arugula, fresh herbs, lemon, and olive oil.
+White beans, peppery arugula, fresh herbs, lemon, and olive oil.

 Nothing decorative.
 Nothing excessive.
 Just structure that holds.

-The kind of salad that quietly replaces everything else you were going to make—and then finds its way back into your week again and again.
+The kind of salad that replaces whatever else was planned—and then finds its way back into your week again and again.

-White beans (cannellini or similar), rinsed and well dried
+- White beans (cannellini or similar), rinsed and very well dried

 Optional additions: cucumber, avocado, soft-boiled egg, smoked salmon, grilled chicken, pine nuts

-Toss beans first with lemon, vinegar, olive oil, salt, and pepper.
+Toss the beans first with lemon juice, vinegar, olive oil, salt, and pepper.
 Let them sit briefly—not to marinate in any dramatic sense, but simply to absorb.

-Fold in arugula and herbs.
-Finish with Parmesan, a final drizzle of olive oil, lemon zest and flaky salt if you have it.
+Fold in the arugula and herbs.
+Finish with Parmesan, a final drizzle of olive oil, lemon zest, and flaky salt if you have it.
 Done.

 Detail That Matters

-Dry the beans.
-Water flattens flavor.
-This does not forgive that.
+Dry the beans well.
+Any residual water flattens flavor.
+It doesn’t forgive that.

 Where It Belongs